smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 - The string representing the company name associated with the contact from the [Contact.businessName](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.

 - The array of telephone numbers associated with the contact from the [Contact.phoneNumbers](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.
-Each telephone number is represented by a[PhoneNumber](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object.
+Each telephone number is represented by a [PhoneNumber](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object.

-- For each  **PhoneNumber** member in the telephone numbers array, the string representing the telephone number from the[PhoneNumber.phoneString](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.
+- For each  **PhoneNumber** member in the telephone numbers array, the string representing the telephone number from the [PhoneNumber.phoneString](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.

 - The array of URLs associated with the contact from the [Contact.urls](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.
 Each URL is represented as a string in an array member.